jksware/SwiftCArrayIssuePoC/README.md

 accessed from Swift.
 The field is thereby reported as missing by the Swift Compiler.

-A FAM is c99 feature representing an incomplete array declaration in C (and some non-standard C++ implementations), or an array declaration with no specified size in the last position of a struct.
+A FAM is a c99 feature allowing an incomplete array declaration in C (and some non-standard C++ implementations), or an array declaration with no specified size in the last position of a struct.